Last Updated on

 Munich, Germany, is one of the most famous cities in Europe and, for several years now, one of the top three most livable cities in the world!
 I’m very happy to continue the free travel guides series with a local’s travel guide to Munich, Germany written by Normal from Années de Pèlerinage.
-The guide includes famous attractions in Munich, off the beaten path things to see and do, restaurants and hotels in Munich, and tips – all from a local!
+The guide includes famous attractions in Munich, off the beaten path things to see and do in Munich, restaurants and hotels in Munich, and tips for Munich – all from a local!
 Make sure to use these recommendations when planning your travel itinerary for Munich!

 Munich is the capital of Bavaria.
 Over 14 million tourists come to visit the Oktoberfest the famous Hofbräuhaus, and the sprawling castles in and around the city each year.
 Despite its apparent popularity among tourists, Munich still sticks to ancient traditions going way beyond lederhosen & beer.

 Munich was founded in 1158 and is, by German standards, one of the younger cities of the country.
 Sadly, almost 90 percent of the historical old town fell victim to over 73 air strikes during World War II.
 A war, one might say, started in Munich, as it was here Adolf Hitler first rose to power.
 Even today, if you know where to look, some remnants of that dark era remain.

 But let that not discourage you.
 Munich is a tourist’s favorite for a reason.
 Sunshine or rain, the city is incredibly versatile, and is frequently mentioned among the top 3 most livable cities in the world.
 Ancient culture, the close-by mountains & lakes, over a hundred museums and let’s not forget the excellent German food won’t give you a reason to miss anything.
 If you want to know more, join me on my tour through Munich.